YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 The standard OCaml parsing kit of Camlp5 then instantiates them accordng to the standard syntax of OCaml.
 Our EXTEND statement further extends these entries with locally defined entries --- entries other than `expr` and `ctyp` in our
 EXTEND statements are locally defined, such as `ocanren_embedding`,  `ocanren_expr` and `ocanren_term` etc.
- The following table summarizes the stages of extensions, providing links to copies of relevant files from either OCanren source or Camlp5 source, together with their documentations.
+ The following table summarizes the stages of extension, providing links to copies of relevant files from either OCanren source or Camlp5 source, together with their documentations.

 Stages of Extension                 | Happens in file  |  Documentation                                   |